rotmanguy/DPCCA/README.txt

 - Russian vectors were taken from: "Andrey Kutuzov and Igor Andreev.
 2015.
 Texts in, meaning out: neural language models in semantic similarity task for Russian.
 In Proceedings of DIALOG."
 - Visual vectors were taken from: "Simonyan, Karen, and Andrew Zisserman.
 "Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014)."
 The visual vectors were also reduced to 300 dimensions using PCA.

-In order to run the models please make sure to first split the WIW dataset to train/val/test by running: python split_wiw.py
+In order to run the models please make sure to first split the WIW dataset to train/val/test by running the following command from the command line: python split_wiw.py

 ### Models